 What do I do if I am on a research study?

 • It is important that you get in touch with your research team right away to check if there are any changes.
-And, thank you for being on a clinical trial.

 I feel fine so far.
 Is there anything I can do to help others?